mfjacobsen/Fantasy-Football/2023_Schedule_Simulations.md

 ### End

-We can see the way the schedule shakes out can a have a pretty wild impact on the final rankings.
-Let me know what you guys think about this and if you want to see anything else.
+We can see that no matter how good or bad your team is, the season schedule can still lead to you gettign incredibly lucky or unlucky.
+Let me know what you guys think about this analysis and if you want to see anything else.